cristovaoczs/TemplatesZabbixGrafana/README.md

 # TemplatesZabbixGrafana
-Templates for zabbix and grafana
+Templates for zabbix and grafana.